Bmitch44/textract-demo/README.md

 2. Run the `textract.py` file to start the application.
 This file demonstrates the usage of AWS Textract to extract information from PDF documents and stores the data extracted using textract in a json file.

+You can change the test documents by changing the path for the `process_pdf` function

 ```
 $ python textract.py
 ```

-3. The output will be saved in the `output.json` file.
+3. The output will be saved in the `output.json` file or your desired path.
 You can review the extracted information there.

+## View results
+I have ran all 3 test documents through `textract.py` and have also ran the results through `bounding_box.py` to show the locations of the extarcted data from the pdf files.
+The outputs are located in `app/textract_results` and `app/bounding_box_results`.

 ## Built With